amurp003/dss-prototype/readme.md

 1. Install and initialize Docker

-2. Clone the repository from GitHub into a project directory
+2. Clone the repository from GitHub into a project directory; e.g. dss-prototype

+        cd project-directory
+        git pull -rebase

-3. Build the container image for the user interface front-end
+3. Go into the dss-ui-app source code directory and build the container image for the user interface front-end

         docker build --tag dss-ui-app .